Minor in Social Work

 This minor is highly applied and structured and provides exposure to the social work profession.

-The social work minor consists of 18 semester credit hours (SCH), including these required courses in social work (SWK):
+The social work minor consists of 18 credit hours, including these required courses in social work (SWK):

 - 2307 Introduction to Social Work

 - 3307 Human Behavior in the Social Environment I